-Raluca Csernatoni is a Guest Professor at the Brussels School of Governance, lecturing on European Security and Counter-Terrorism for the Advanced Master in European Integration (EuroMaster).
+Raluca Csernatoni is a Guest Professor at the Centre for Security, Diplomacy and Strategy (CSDS) of the Brussels School of Governance (BSoG-VUB), lecturing on European Security and Counter-Terrorism for the Advanced Master in European Integration (EuroMaster).
 She is also a visiting scholar on European security and defence focusing on emerging and disruptive security and defence technologies at Carnegie Europe in Brussels.

 She has concluded her two-years postdoctoral research at the Institute of Political Studies (IPS), the Department of International Relations, at Charles University in Prague.
 Her postdoctoral project, ‘Capacity Building in the European Union (EU): Technological Innovation, Civil-Military Capabilities, and Dual-Use Drones’, makes use of innovative theoretical lenses at the intersection of Science and Technology Studies (STS), Critical Technology Theory, and Security Studies.
 The project provides a timely and systematic analysis of civil-military and emerging technologies as an entry point to understanding the new dynamics in the evolving European security and defence architecture and governance.